samcorl/gooooooooooooal/README.md

 # gooooooooooooal!
-`score_keeper.rb` reads a listing of game results for a soccer league as a stream and returns the top teams at the end of each matchday.
+This application reads a listing of game results for a soccer league as a stream and emits to STDOUT the top three teams at the end of each match day.

-Match days end when a

 ## Usage

-score_keeper.rb [FILE]
+./run.rb [FILE]

+`run.rb` is used to run the application.
-It takes a file name as an optional argument.
+It takes a file path as an optional argument.
 If no argument is provided when executing the script, it will read from STDIN.

-### Examples
+## Examples

 ##### From a File

-`score_keeper.rb sample-input.txt`
+`./run.rb sample-input.txt`

-##### From an existing logfile
-`tail -f scores.log | score_keeper.rb`

 ##### listening on STDIN
-`score_keeper.rb`
+`./run.rb`

+##### Piped from an existing logfile
+`tail -f scores.log | ./run.rb`

-### Input Format
+## Input Format

 The input should be valid UTF-8 text in the following format:
-`TEAM SCORE, TEAM SCORE\n` where "TEAM" is a team name and "SCORE" is the score for that team in the match.
+`$TEAM $SCORE, $TEAM $SCORE\n` where `$TEAM` is a team name and `$SCORE` is the score for that team in the match.

-The input contains results of games, one per line and grouped by matchday.
+The input contains results of games, one per line and grouped by match day.
-All teams play exactly once during a matchday, for example given a league of six teams, each match day would consist of three games.
+All teams play exactly once during a match day.
+For example, given a league of six teams, each match day would consist of three games.
 There is no delimiter required between match days.